-- 4. If an agency identifies a comment as computer-generated, it may disregard the comment unless the agency identifies it as having informational value. - 5.
-To the extent feasible, agencies should flag any comments they have identified as computer-generated or display or store them separately from other comments.
+- 5. To the extent feasible, agencies should flag any comments they have identified as computer-generated or display or store them separately from other comments.
 If an agency flags a comment as computer-generated, or displays or stores it separately from the online rulemaking docket, the agency should note its action in the docket.
 The agency may also choose to notify the submitter directly if doing so does not violate any relevant policy prohibiting direct contact with senders of "spam" or similar communications. - 6.
-Agencies that operate their own commenting platforms should consider using a technology that verifies that a commenter is a human being, such as reCAPTCHA or another similar identity proofing tool.
-The e-Rulemaking Program should continue to retain this functionality. - 7.
-If an agency relies on a comment the agency knows to be computer-generated, it should include that comment in its online rulemaking docket.
-When publishing a final rule, agencies should note any comments on which they rely that are computer-generated and state whether they removed from the docket any comments they identified as computer-
+Agencies that operate their own commenting platforms should consider using technology that verifies that a commenter is a human being, such as reCAPTCHA or another similar identity proofing tool.
+The eRulemaking Program should continue to retain this functionality. - 7.
+When publishing a final rule, agencies should note any comments on which they rely that they know are computer-generated and state whether they removed from the docket any comments they identified as computer-generated.